 Does HIV cause Itching?

 Human Immunodeficiency Virus commonly known as HIV is a virus that attacks the body’s immune system and spreads via sexual intercourse.
 If HIV is not addressed at an early stage, it can lead to AIDS (acquired immunodeficiency syndrome), where the white cells are completely damaged and your body is prone to diseases like cancer, liver cirrhosis, and more.
-Generally, HIV infection doesn’t cause itching, however, it can cause skin rashes.
+Generally, HIV infection does not cause itching, however, it can cause skin rashes.

 Does Syphilis cause Itching?